PKU-Alignment/omnisafe/docs/source/BaseRL/PPO.rst

     \end{eqnarray}

 in which :math:`\varepsilon` is a (small) hyperparameter which roughly says how far away the new policy is allowed to go from the old.
-This is a very complex fomula, and it's diffcult to tell at first glance what it's doing, or how it helps keep the new policy close to the old policy.
+This is a very complex formula, and it's difficult to tell at first glance what it's doing, or how it helps keep the new policy close to the old policy.
 To help you better understand the above expression, let :math:`L(s, a, \theta)` denote :math:`\max [r(\theta) \hat{A}_{\pi}(s, a), \text{clip}(r(\theta), 1-\varepsilon, 1+\varepsilon) \hat{A}_{\pi}(s, a)]`,